tiffbogich/plom.io/README.md

 We want to catalyze an ecosystem of **generic** methods (working with _any_ models) that can interact with each other leveraging simple _universal_ API for inputs and outputs (in JSON).
-Using an API for inputs and outputs allows to combine these tools (that can be written in different programming languages) using the user programming language of choice.
+Using an API for inputs and outputs allows users to combine these tools (that can be written in different programming languages) using their programming language of choice.

 Most plug-and-play statistical methods are computationally intensive and require significant development time.
-Given the lack of universal API for model generations, we believe that there was very few incentives for the development of carefully optimized algorithm adapted to distributed computing.
-It is our hope that PLoM.io will change this situation and create the incentive for collaborative development of plug-and-play inference algorithm.
+Given the lack of universal API for model generation, we believe that there were very few incentives for the development of carefully optimized algorithms adapted to distributed computing.
+It is our hope that PLoM.io will change this situation and create the incentive for collaborative development of plug-and-play inference algorithms.

 Leveraging the real-time web
 ============================